ToTibis/gulp4-boilerplate/README.md

       console.log('HomePage destroy')
     },
-    // called if we call, for example - currentPage.destroy() - destroyed and all associated components!
+    // called if we call, for example, currentPage.destroy() - destroyed and all associated components!
   });

   export default homePage;